tsnl/pdm/README.md

 ## Overview

+*Why decide between a compromised web experience and a dedicated native one?*
+*Why separate logical dependencies with slow, unnecessary HTTP barriers?*

 The PDM Programming language aims to **bridge the gap between static and interpreted programming languages.**
 It augments a C-like foundation with compile-time analysis (templates) and evaluation (constexprs), and uses this toolset to construct a Python-esque programming environment.
 By providing high-level features